Agricultural Sciences

 VE 139 Veterinary Nursing Care - 3 credits |

 This lab/lecture course instructs students in the basic understanding of pharmaceutical drugs, their purpose, route of administration and regulations surrounding their sale.
 A wide variety of nursing care techniques for large and small animals, neonates, and geriatrics are discussed.
 Emergency situations and the essentials within a crash cart are covered.
 The roles of the veterinary team in wildlife management are introduced.
 Large animal hands-on experience is obtained as students do various shifts on the college farm units.
-Pre/co-requisites: None |
+Prerequisites: All VMA first semester courses.
+Co-requisites: none. |

 VE 160 Animal Production & Genetics - 3 credits |

 This course provides an overview of the livestock industry in Canada which primarily consists of horse, dairy, beef, and sheep with a quick introduction to swine and poultry industries.
-We will look into the various production systems, genetic components and current issues in different livestock commodities.
+We will investigate the various production systems, biosecurity principles, animal behaviour and handling, animal welfare, and recent updates within the industries.
 Pre/co-requisites: None |

 VE 177 VMA Practicum - 3 credits |